albertodemichelis/squirrel/doc/source/reference/language/builtin_functions.rst

 .. sq:function:: class.newmember(key,val,[bstatic])

-sets/adds the slot 'key' with the value 'val' and if present invokes the _newmember metamethod.
+sets/adds the slot 'key' with the value 'val'.
 If bstatic is true the slot will be added as static.
 If the slot does not exists , it will be created.

-.. sq:function:: class.rawnewmember(key,val,[bstatic])

-sets/adds the slot 'key' with the value 'val'.
-If bstatic is true the slot will be added as static.
-If the slot does not exist, it will be created.
-It doesn't invoke any metamethod.

 .. sq:function:: class.getfuncinfos()